TitiFix/Geneweb2/docs/ged/Ged.DATE_PHRASE.md

 ﻿# Abstract
+Any statement offered as a date when the year is not recognizable to a date parser, but which gives information about when an event occurred.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />